haoweydu/2020-5ai-team6-Du/docs/memo_of_understanding.md

 We will realize a website and some databases to store this data and display it in a user friendly way.

 ## Responsibilities
-The school has to responsibility to guide us and give us what we need to complete the project.
+The school has the responsibility to guide us and give us what we need to complete the project.
 We as a group have the responsibility to deliver the complete project by its deadline.